stnoah1/stnoah1/README.md

 ### :wave: Hi, I am Hyung-gun Chi [[Homepage](https://hyung-gun.me/)]

 I am a **PhD** student in the Electrical and Computer Engineering at **Purdue University** advised by Professor Karthik Ramani.
 My research interests lie at the intersection of **Computer Vision** and Robotics, focusing on 3D Geometric Deep Learning and Temporal Action Analysis.
-In this area, I apply **Machine /Deep Learning** algorithms for **Augmented/Virtual Reality** and Smart Factory.
+In this area, I apply **Machine/Deep Learning** algorithms for **Augmented/Virtual Reality** and Smart Factory.

 ### :page_facing_up: Publications